velascoluis/rnn-sonic-pi-dev/README.md

 ## The data

 There is plenty of sonic Pi code avaiable on github, I have came across this great [repo](https://gist.github.com/rbnpi) by Robin Newman.
-After looking a bit I have selected [this](https://gist.github.com/rbnpi/8785fd93087ca115ff2799f8bd72153c) piece by Purcell.
+After searching a bit I have selected [this](https://gist.github.com/rbnpi/8785fd93087ca115ff2799f8bd72153c) piece by Purcell.
 You can listen it on [soundCloud](https://soundcloud.com/user-195236670/play-purcell) The code follows the next pattern
 ```